Determinantal point processes and fermions on complex manifolds: large deviations and bosonization: Introduction

-\begin{acknowledgement} It is a pleasure to thank Sébastien Boucksom, Vincent Guedj, Ahmed Zeriahi and Steve Zelditch (who provided me with a draft of \cite{z-z}) for stimulating and helpful discussions.
-A (partial) large deviation principle with an equivalent rate functional in the case when $X$ is the complex projective space was also announced very recently by Tom Bloom \cite{bl} and I would also like to thank him for some related discussions. \end{acknowledgement}
+Thanks to Sébastien Boucksom, Vincent Guedj and Ahmed Zeriahi for the stimulation coming from the collaboration \cite{bbgz}.
+Also thanks to Sébastien Boucksom and Norm Levenberg for comments on the first version of the present paper and to Steve Zelditch for urging me to develop the relations to bosonization.
+A (partial) large deviation principle with an equivalent rate functional in the case when $X$ is the complex projective space was also announced by Tom Bloom \cite{bl} and I would also like to thank him for some related discussions.